U.S. manufacturers delay new goods due to coronavirus disruptions

-NEW YORK (Reuters) - One early victim of the coronavirus at many U.S. manufacturers is their latest innovations.
+NEW YORK, March 18 (Reuters) - One early victim of the coronavirus at many U.S. manufacturers is their latest innovations.

 A factory in Wisconsin pushed back introduction of new, lower-priced concrete pumping machines - crucial to staying competitive with other producers - because it cannot obtain spare parts from China to support the launch.
 A cosmetics company in California delayed a new beauty line, because it cannot get imported packaging.
 And a Michigan appliance maker postponed ad campaigns for some new products that will not arrive at retailers on time.